xsmeths/MedCraft/README.md

 # Contributors

+Zombie_Striker -> Hugely improved the codebase with config parsing and custom item handler, also many many improvements that I'd probably have never done with them, thank you, you're epic!

 MrRhetorical -> Has helped me lots over the last few years and continues to help me whenever i get stuck, thanks bro :)

 Chasef8 -> Came up with the original idea for Bandages which turned into BandageCraft and was eventually adapted into what is now MedCraft